Table of Contents

 Drug resistance tests can tell if your virus is resistant to any HIV medications.
-This will help you and your health care provider choose the most effective drugs for you to take.
+This test tells you which HIV drugs will not work for you.
+It helps you and your health care provider choose the most effective drugs for you to take.
 The following are the US DHHS guidelines' recommendations on when to have a drug resistance test:

 - Testing is recommended for